DorraBenLetayfa/rancher-installation-on-rke2/README.md

 ```
 You can configure this through the Longhorn UI or Kubernetes.

-Then associate the job with the application volume.
+Then associate the job with the application volume (important) == go to volume, then scroll down to jobs and create recurring job.

 For example, verify: